 Welcome back to school everyone.

 It's time for a fresh start, and the classroom staff are really eager to help the children have fun and learn again.
 My name is Mrs Barford and I am the lucky teacher of this class.
-Mrs Huyton is our full time Teaching Assistant, and we also enjoy sessions with Miss Fort and Mrs Blackman.
+Mrs Huyton is our full time Teaching Assistant and Miss Allen is with us on Tuesday and Wednesday.
+We also enjoy sessions with Miss Fort on Tuesday morning.